 Division of Probation Services

 Probation officers provide many services to circuit courts, such as conducting investigations and drug screenings, preparing pre-sentence reports, assessing criminogenic needs of offenders, recommending sentences for criminal offenders, and monitoring offenders sentenced to probation or supervised release.
-Officers also work closely with community agencies such as day report centers, youth reporting centers, adult and juvenile drug courts, mental health courts, schools, substance abuse facilities, local community health centers, community service work providers, the Department of Health and Human Resources, and other state agencies in order to link services for persons under probation officers’ supervision.
-In addition, more than three hundred probation officers and probation staff employees annually supervise more than 14,000 adult and juvenile offenders.
+Officers also work closely with community agencies such as adult day report centers, youth reporting centers, adult and juvenile drug courts, mental health courts, schools, substance abuse facilities, local community health centers, community service work providers, the Department of Health and Human Resources, and other state agencies in order to link services for persons under probation officers’ supervision.
+In addition, West Virginia’s 265 probation officers annually supervise over 14,000 adult and juvenile offenders.

 The office of the West Virginia Interstate Compact for Juveniles also resides within the Division of Probation Services.
 The Compact regulates the movement and supervision between states of juveniles under community supervision.
 It is designed to ensure public safety and create an effective and efficient means of transferring, tracking, and supervising juveniles between states.
 Juvenile probation officers provide supervision of juveniles transferred to West Virginia through the Interstate Compact.
-The Probation Division’s Compact Office manages more than one hundred active cases each year as well as handling the return of juvenile runaways, absconders, and escapees.
-For more information regarding the Interstate Commission for Juveniles, please visit its website at www.juvenilecompact.org.
+The Probation Division’s Compact Office manages over one hundred active cases each year as well as handling the return of juvenile runaways, absconders, and escapees.

-The Probation Division is a growing division with more than three hundred probation officers and support staff with broad responsibilities and duties.
+The Probation Division is a growing division with over three hundred probation officers and support staff with broad responsibilities and duties.
 It is with great pride that probation officers professionally and diligently serve the circuit courts of West Virginia.